Fuel system modification (FSM) for paramotors with diaphragm carburetors

 FSM Thor 130 data

 An inexpensive auxiliary fuel pump could be added to the existing system but its output pressure would be too high and too variable.
 Excessive fuel pressure (>10 PSI) will force open the inlet needle valve in the carburetor and flood the engine at idle and in the low mid range.
-The high pressure can also damage the fuel pump diaphragm and valves.
-There are electrical auxiliary pumps ($80+) that have the right pressure output but they will require a battery, on-off switch, and wiring.
-Electrical systems in paramotors increase the risk of an accidental fire from a short which is why we do not recommend anything electrical on paramotor engines.
+The high pressure will also damage the fuel pump diaphragm and valves.
+There are electrical auxiliary pumps ($90+) that have the right pressure output but they will require a battery, on-off switch, and wiring.
+Electrical systems adjacent to or in the fuel tank increase the risk of an accidental fire from a short which is why we do not recommend them.

 An external pulse port is required to operate the auxiliary pump.
 Some engines, including the Top 80, have an internal pulse port so an external port must be added.
 It is a relatively simple task for amateur mechanics to drill and tap a hole in the crankcase near the reed valve assembly for a 6mm x M6 brass barb fitting.
 The fitting, the right sized drill, and tap are included in the FSM kit for engines without an external pulse port.
 The pressures in the crankcase are not more than a few PSI, thankfully.